Taiwan & Palau

 Our guide, Cobi, leading the way.

-Days 6 through 8: Private charter
+Days 6 through 8: Sharks, stone money, and mud facials

-Here are some highlights from the past few days:
+Highlights from the past few days:

 -